ovaschool/ovaschool.github.io/_posts/2025-11-02-clarification.markdown

 * 2 phonology members (Tobias Scheer and Eugeniusz Cyran)
 * 1 syntax member (Magdalena Lohninger)
-* 1 semantics member (Deniz Özildız and Berit Gehrke “shared” this seat)
+* 1 semantics member (Deniz Özyıldız and Berit Gehrke “shared” this seat)
 * 1 logistics member (Petra Charvat)

 There have been discrepancies within the EGG board for multiple years now, mainly concerning the following topics: